-DC Comics announced due to the Coronavirus (COVID-19) outbreak, it will not be participating in any conventions in the month of March.
+DC Comics announced that it would not participate in conventions in March due to the Coronavirus (COVID-19) outbreak.
 In other words, they will not be attending Seattle’s Emerald City Comic Con on March 12-15.
-A spokesman for DC Comics issued a statement to the Hollywood Reporter stating the following:
+A spokesman for DC Comics issued a statement to the Hollywood Reporter saying the following:

 As the health and safety of our employees are always our primary concerns, DC staffers will not be attending conventions during the month of March.
 Future convention attendance will be evaluated on a case-by-case basis, factoring in the latest information from a variety of organizations, including the CDC, WHO, U.S. State Department and local health agencies.

 The Emerald City Comic Con is one of the largest, more prestigious comic conventions in all the land.
-The fact that one of the big-two publishers is refusing to allow its employees to attend has got to be a major setback to the event’s organizers.
+One of the big-two publishers is refusing to allow its employees to attend.
+This has to be a major setback to the event’s organizers.

 I expect other publishers, including Marvel Comics, to follow DC Comics’ lead.
 How can they not?
-DC Comics announced they made the decision because of concerns about their employee’s safety.
+DC Comics announced they decided because of concerns about their employee’s safety.
 If other publishers don’t pull out of the Emerald City Comic Con, they’re saying they don’t care about their employees.